STRockefeller/translator/README.md

 2. **Multiple API Support**: Configurable with multiple API keys, including DeepL and NiuTrans, and automatically switches keys when quota is exceeded.
 3. **Progress Saving**: Automatically saves translation progress to ensure continuity after interruptions.
 4. **Error Retrying**: Automatically retries translatable errors after a specified delay.
+5. **Regex-based Segment Translation**: Allows users to specify which parts of the text should be translated using regular expressions, while keeping other parts unchanged.

 ## Configuration File (config.json)